 You’ve heard of SEO and how it should be an integral part of digital marketing strategy, but do you feel like SEO is full of conflicting information and confusing terminology that leaves you with your hands in the air?
 We have good news— you’re not alone and there’s an expert who wants to help.
 In this guide, SEO expert, Brian Dean, debunks SEO and teaches SEO strategy in record time.
 Best of all, its for 2018, so no more outdated, conflicting information if you’re just getting started on your SEO journey.

 Building Authority For Your Website with Backlinks

 There’s more to climbing the first page of Google than utilizing keywords.
 Have you heard of backlinks and links— in reference to a website ranking?
 Both equally important in the scope of your website, but have different benefits and each play a role in climbing the ranks.
-In this blog, we cover the history of link building, backlinks, links and how to make them all work for you and your business.
+In this blog, we cover the history of link building, backlinks, land how to make them all work for you and your business.

 Including SEO As Part of a Greater Content Strategy